irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 or on mailing lists and other online forums.
 Participants must follow the IETF anti-harassment policy which also applies to the IRTF [ANTI-HARASSMENT].

-Harassment is unwelcomem hostile, or intimidating behaviour, in particular speech or behaviour that is sexually aggressive or that intimidates based on attributes such as race, gender, religion, age, colour, national origin, ancestry, disability, sexual orientation, or gender identity.
+Harassment is unwelcome, hostile, or intimidating behaviour, in particular speech or behaviour that is sexually aggressive or that intimidates based on attributes such as race, gender, religion, age, colour, national origin, ancestry, disability, sexual orientation, or gender identity.
 Harassment of